oicr-gsi/shesmu/implementation.md

 Shesmu's types are also erased in a way that is similar to Java's.
 This matters for Shesmu's lists, which are Java's `Set` underneath.
 Shesmu's tuples are erased to `Object` values.
 Although some of these JVM types may be null, Shesmu olives cannot handle null values.
+If you need nullable values, use `java.util.Optional`. `Optional` can be empty, but not `null`.

 | Name       | JVM Type                      | Syntax                   | Signature  |
 |---         |---                            |---                       |---         |